SkygearIO/guides/auth/social-login/ios.md

     ```swift
     let providerID = "google"; // the provider name in lowercase

-    // scheme - you app scheme
-    // scope - optional, will overwrite portal default permissions if it is provided
     let options = [
+        // scheme: you app scheme
         "scheme": "skygearexample",
+        // scope (optional): will overwrite portal default permissions if it is provided
         "scope": ["email"]
     ] as [String: Any]